Tenants, landlords and flatmates have different rights and responsibilities.

 Renting a room in a boarding house

-If you are renting a room in a boarding house the rules are slightly different.
-Your landlord must:
+If you're renting a room in a boarding house the rules are slightly different.

 - tell you at least 28 days before putting the rent up

 - give you 28 days written notice to end your tenancy

 - give you 24 hours notice if they're coming into your room to do an inspection or to fix something.